-The fair value of the unlisted units in the CBG Fund is determined from unit price information provided by the investment manager, CBG Asset Management Limited, and as such, this financial instrument is included in Level 2.
+The fair value of the unlisted units in managed funds is determined from unit price information provided by the fund, and as such, this financial instrument is included in Level 2.

 (b) Level 3 fair value measurements

 If one or more of the significant inputs is not based on observable market data, the instrument is included in Level 3.
 Investments in unlisted shares are considered Level 3 investments as their fair value is unable to be derived from market data.
 The Directors assess the fair value of these investments based on information obtained from the companies directly.